 It is possible to complete this itinerary in reverse and end in the South Sinai region.
 There are international flights out of Sharm El-Shiekh, though they are mostly in/out of Turkey since the plane crash, which I will discuss later.

-Egypt’s capital city is crowded and polluted.
+Egypt’s capital city is crowded and polluted, but there are plenty of hostels in Cairo and it’s a backpacker hub in Egypt.
 Cars will run you over if you’re not careful.
 The dust will clog your nostrils.
 Get over all of this, and you can have a great time in this 22 million person city.

 Now, I’m not a huge city person.
 I much preferred exploring other destinations in Egypt, but there are definitely some highlights in Cairo.
 For one, this is where you will base yourself to visit the Pyramids of Giza, which are every bit as impressive as you’ve read.